 Arthur Mamou-Mani AA dipl, ARB/RIBA FRSA – Wikipedia – is a French architect and director of the award-winning practice Mamou-Mani Architects, specialised in a new kind of digitally designed and fabricated architecture.
+The practice's most notable project was Temple Galaxia at Burning Man 2018.

 He is a lecturer at the University of Westminster and owns a digital fabrication laboratory called the FabPub which allows people to experiment with large 3D Printers and Laser Cutters.